GBeh1/AzureElkYamlGuide/Ansible/README.md

-This folder is reserved for Ansible Setup and Playbooks for Virtual Machine Configurations for Azure.
+### This folder is reserved for Ansible Setup and Playbooks for Virtual Machine Configurations in Azure.

 Files configured:>